 This work has encouraged wet loving species to spread, providing a greater diversity of plants and insects and we hope to see wading birds, such as Snipe and Lapwing, return to nest on the pasture.

-Already we have seen greater numbers of duck and geese using the water and a Bittern, normally they just come for a look round, stayed for several months.
+We have seen greater numbers of duck and geese using the water and a Bittern - normally coming for a quick look round - has stayed for several months.
 We have seen Oyster Catchers prospecting and our grass management should mean that they will stay with us in the coming years.